stcode09/safepass/README.md

 • The app auto-locks to prevent a security breach (customizable). <br>
 • Clears the cliipboard after exiting the application (customizable). <br>
 • Limited number of login attempts to prevent a security breach (customizable). <br>
 • No internet access permission used.
-Only permissions used are to read and write to external storage (to suppor import and export of backups). <br>
+Only permissions used are to read and write to external storage (to support import and export of backups). <br>

 <h2> FAQ </h2>
 <b>1) How do I navigate within the application?</b> <br>